Software-Hardware-Integration-Lab/Documentation/docs/SHIELD/Getting-Started/Prerequisites.md

 - [X] Deploying User has `Global Admin Rights` (for [manual deployment](Deployment/Manual-Deployment.md) only)
 - [X] Defender for Endpoint has had its [workspace created](Usage-Guide/Deploy-Core-Infrastructure/MDE-Enable.md)
 - [X] Security Defaults [are shut off](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/concept-fundamentals-security-defaults#disabling-security-defaults) in Entra ID
-- [X] Certificate Authentication is [disabled in the Entra ID authentication](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-certificate-based-authentication#step-2-enable-cba-on-the-tenant) methods for SOP's ESM, SSM and PSM root security groups
+- [X] Certificate Authentication is [disabled in the Entra ID authentication](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-certificate-based-authentication#step-2-enable-cba-on-the-tenant) methods for SHIELD's ESM, SSM and PSM root security groups

 ---

 ## ESM

 - [X] `M3` [or equivalent](https://go.microsoft.com/fwlink/?linkid=2139145){:target="_blank"} licenses are purchased and enabled in the target tenant
-- [X] Devices to be managed through SOP need to be either Hybrid or Cloud only joined
+- [X] Devices to be managed through SHIELD need to be either Hybrid or Cloud only joined

 ---

 ## SSM

 - [X] `M5` [or equivalent](https://go.microsoft.com/fwlink/?linkid=2139145){:target="_blank"} licenses are purchased and enabled in the target tenant
-- [X] Devices to be managed through SOP need to be either Hybrid or Cloud only joined
+- [X] Devices to be managed through SHIELD need to be either Hybrid or Cloud only joined

 ---